Summation and the Poisson formula: the Formalism of the Poisson Formula

 \end{enumerate} \end{prop}

-\begin{proof} Thanks to Payley-Weiner-Schwartz, we see that $\fb v$ and $\s{F}_{B'}v'$ are both \df.
+\begin{proof} Thanks to Paley-Weiner-Schwartz (see pp 180-185, Chapter 8\cite{R}), we see that $\fb v$ and $\s{F}_{B'}v'$ are both \df.
 It follows that the singular supports of $u$ and $\fb u$ are precisely the singular supports of $v$ and $v'$ respectively.
 These sets are compact, and therefore $T^{reg}_Bu$ is defined.
 We retain the notation $K,K',S,S'$ introduced in \ref{regdfn}.

 For $w\in\sx^*$, let

 Now $T_B^{reg}u$ is the sum of nine terms, obtained by applying the three operators $T_B,P,Q$ to the three distributions $v,f,\s{F}_{B'}v'$.

 Five of these, namely $T_Bf,Pf,Qf,Qv$ and $P\s{F}_{B'}v'$, are evidently \df on all of $X\times X'$.
 We claim that $(T_B+P)v, (T_B+Q)\s{F}_{B'}v'$ are \df on $U\times X'$ and $X\times U'$ respectively, where $U\subset X$ and $U'\subset X'$ are suitable neighborhoods of zero.
 This claim implies part (1) of the proposition.